Jardo72/AWS-Sandbox/L7-Load-Balancing/README.md

 The command above builds a fat runnable JAR file with all dependencies (including Spring and embedded HTTP server) which can be immediately used to start the application.
 The name of the JAR file is `aws-sandbox-application-load-balancing-server-1.0.jar`, and it resides in the `target` directory.

 ## How to Start the Service
 The fat runnable JAR file mentioned in the previous section also involves `application.properties` file allowing to configure the application.
-The default configuration binds the embedded HTTP server to all network interfaces (i.e. 0.0.0.0), so in the vast majority of cases, there is no need to change this.
+The default configuration binds the embedded HTTP server to all available network interfaces (i.e. 0.0.0.0), so in the vast majority of cases, there is no need to change this.
 The default configuration binds the embedded HTTP server to the TCP port 80, which should also be OK for most use cases.
 The following command illustrates how to start the application with the default settings.

 ```
 java -jar ./target/aws-sandbox-application-load-balancing-server-1.0.jar